 Property and financial affairs LPA

-This allows your Attorney to deal with your financial affairs and your property and could include paying bills or selling your property or investments.
+This allows your attorney to deal with your financial affairs and your property and could include paying bills or selling your property or investments.
 This type of LPA can also be used while you still have capacity to handle your financial affairs and property if needed.

 Health and welfare LPA

 Unlike a property and financial affairs LPA, this can only be used once you have lost capacity to make your own decisions.
-Under this type of LPA, your Attorney can make decisions on your behalf about your health and welfare if you are unable to do so yourself.
+Under this type of LPA, your attorney can make decisions on your behalf about your health and welfare if you are unable to do so yourself.
 For example, he or she could make decisions about your medical treatment, where you should live and your day-to-day care.
-Your Attorney can even make decisions about life sustaining treatment if you specifically permit this in the LPA.
+Your attorney can even make decisions about life sustaining treatment if you specifically permit this in the LPA.

-For further information on Lasting Power of Attorney please contact Trudi Dickinson.
+For further information please call Trudi Dickinson.